TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 ##### as root

 1. Start Resilio Sync by running `cd /bin && sudo ./rslsync`
-2. To run at boot, add the following entry to `/etc/crontab`: `@reboot root cd /bin && ./rslsync`
+2. To run Resilio Sync at boot, add the following entry to `/etc/crontab`: `@reboot root cd /bin && ./rslsync`

 ##### as MyUsername